Know Which Trees to Save or Remove from a Building Site

 And that’s not the end of the expense.
 Removing a tree at the beginning of construction is quite inexpensive.
 The excavation contractor will simply knock it down and haul it away.
 But once your house or addition is complete, the cost of tree removal goes up fast.
 Often, it requires a tree climber and a carefully orchestrated removal process so as not to damage nearby landscaping and your newly built house or addition.
 It costs a lot more to take down a tree after construction is complete than it does to take the tree down during construction.

 Before you go to the expense of protecting any of your trees, you should have your trees professionally evaluated by a certified arborist, like the people at Bartlett Tree Experts.
 For little or no cost, they will come to your property and examine all your trees.
 They’ll point out what trees have only a short life ahead.
 If your prized tree is in danger of disease or insect infestation, they may still be able to save it with proper treatment.
+Their expertise can help you decide if you should save or remove trees from a building site.
 Most healthy trees that are near a building construction area will suffer some stress during the construction.
 A tree expert can show you how to limit that impact.
 A feeding and watering program prior to the start of construction, possibly combined with correct pruning, can help a tree tolerate the disturbance better.

 Saving trees is an admirable goal.
-But sometimes it makes sense to take a realistic, educated look at your trees and remove the troubled trees when the cost and difficulty is low.
+But sometimes it makes sense to take a realistic, educated look at your trees and remove the troubled trees at the initial clearing of the site when the cost and difficulty is low.